-The background-corrected reflectivity data were fitted employing the Parratt formalism31 by using the software package Refl1D. ^{34,35} To fit the data, we considered two models (see Figure 3a,b).
-Model M1 (employed for samples FF15 and FF25) divides the first wetting layer (1) of particles into three sublayers.
-The first sublayer (1a) in contact with the substrate consists of mainly shell material.
-The second sublayer (1b) contains the magnetite cores as well as shell material and D2O/H2O between them.
+The background corrected reflectivity data were fitted employing the Parratt formalism using the software package Refl1D.
+To fit the data we considered two models, see Fig. 3(a, b).
+Model M1 (employed for samples FF15 and FF25) divides the first wetting layer (1) of particles into three sub-layers.
+The first sub-layer (1a) in contact with the substrate consists of mainly shell material.
+The second sub-layer (1b) contains the magnetite cores as well as shell material and D2O/H2O between them.
 Finally, the third layer (1c) is composed of only shell material and water again.
-Because the volume fraction of cores with respect to shell material for sample FF5 is below 1%, the sublayers could not be resolved and model M2 (Figure 3b) is employed.
-Starting from the second wetting layer of particles (2) both models are identical, and no subdivision of layers is considered any more.
-For more details see the Supporting Information.
-To further analyze the data, we define criteria for close-packed (CP) layering by calculations of the SLD assuming fractional packing.
-Figure 3c (top)
+Since the volume fraction of cores with respect to shell material for sample FF5 is below 1 %, the sub-layers could not be resolved and model M2 (Fig. 3 b)) is employed.
+Starting from the second wetting layer of particles (2) both models are identical and no sub-division of layers is considered any more.
+For more details see supporting information.
+To further analyze the data, we define criteria for close-packed